By Glyn Smith Head Gardener at Erddig Hall National Trust Garden

 Peaches, Nectarines and Apricots will soon be in blossom.
 To get a good fruit set, try helping by pollinating the flowers yourself.
 Traditionally gardeners would use a rabbit’s foot, but you may prefer a soft artist’s paintbrush.
 Brush over the blossom gently on a warm day and move the pollen from flower to flower.

+If it is poor weather you can buy seeds, compost and other items you will be needing.
 In the greenhouse you can start to sow broad beans, peas and cauliflowers and maybe a few early salad leaves.
 Some half hardy summer flowers can be sown too, such as Begonias, Lobelia and Salvias.

 Dahlia tubers can also be started into growth, if you are going to take cuttings of the new shoots that emerge, to increase the number of plants you want.
 The same goes for Chrysanthemums.